It is almost Easter – my most conflicted time of year as a pastor.

 - What happened on that cross changed humanity’s relationship to God.

 My concern is that we have misunderstood both how it changed and why it changed.

-Let me end the critique there and wrap up with a constructive proposal.
+Let me wrap up with a constructive proposal.

 When Jesus takes the bread and cup and forever changes their meaning he is saying “what they will do to me – don’t you, as my followers, do to anyone else”.

 When Jesus says “forgive them, they know not what they do”, he is saying that they think they know what (and why) they are doing, but they are wrong.

 When Jesus says “it is finished”, he is proclaiming the end of this type of scapegoating and violence by those who think they are doing it on God’s behalf.

 2 Corinthians 5:18-21, “All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God.
 [The one] who had no sin [was made] to be sin, so that in him we might become the righteousness of God.”

 We are to be about peace.
 We are to be a people of reconciliation.
 In Christ, God absorbed the hatred and violence of the world.
 The one who knew no sin – an innocent man – was proclaimed guilty and God responds by proclaiming that we who are guilty of doing that are now innocent and our sins are forgiven.